AI Summary

 Likert Scale Field Reports

-For Likert Scale fields, data will be displayed in a table format.
-Within the table, you’ll be able to see the number of votes for each option, as well as the percentage of users who chose each option.
+For Likert Scale fields, data is displayed in a table showing the number of votes for each option and the percentage of users who chose each one.

-By default, Likert Scale field reports will display the items in the order that they appear in your form.
-However, you can change the sort order by clicking any of the options at the top of the table.
+By default, Likert Scale rows appear in the order they were set up in your form.
+To change the sort order, click any of the options at the top of the table.

 Net Promoter Score Field Reports